boffus/PhytoMiner/README.md

 ## Installation

-You can install `PhytoMiner` directly from PyPI:
+You can install the latest `PhytoMiner` release directly from PyPI:

 ```bash
 pip install phytominer